xmuhuanglab/eScreen/README.md

 preds, y_true = model.predict(testset, batch_size=384, device=DEVICE, verbose=True, with_true=True)

 ```
-### Vedio tutorial
-How to install `eScreen` and the dependent environment:

-coming soon

-How to run the demo:

-coming soon

 ### Time cost
 On our device (CPU: Intel Xeon Silver 4310, 24C/48T; GPU: A30 24GB), environment setup and demo execution take approximately 3 hours and ~8 mins respectively.